dandaka/ka-bitbar/README.md

 * Add 9km WRF model (with auth) to show close days
 * Link to Windguru website
 * If wind < 2 knots, no need to show arrow
+* iCal export with close forecasts to integrate with Google Calendar